martido/homebrew-graph/README.md

+**Attention:** This repository has been renamed from `brew-graph` to `homebrew-graph` to adhere to the Homebrew naming conventions of [tap repositories][3].
+Please update your local clones or forks (for consistency only, GitHub makes sure everything still works for you):

+    git remote set-url origin https://github.com/martido/homebrew-graph

 # brew-graph

 `brew-graph` is a Ruby script that creates a dependency graph of installed or all available Homebrew formulae.
 The currently supported output options are *DOT* and *GraphML*.